NRCHKB/NRCHKB.github.io/content/wiki/nodes/wait-for-setup.md

 ## What is that

-Wait For Setup feature allows to perform actual Accessory configuration in Bridge on incoming Setup Message to dynamically configure the Characteristic Properties of your Service Node.
+Wait For Setup feature allows dynamic configuration of the Characteristic Properties of a Service Node before its initialization.
+In other words, it allows you to configure your Characteristic Properties with values from external sources.

+{{< alert icon="⚠️" >}}Service Node will remain in initialization (will not appear in Home.app) until it has received its configuration message.
+Once this message has been sent, it cannot be changed unless you redeploy your flow.{{< /alert >}}

 ## How to use it